-Brown with more blue in them has a colder tone, but browns with more yellow or red in them have a warmer appearance.
+Brown with more blue has a colder tone, but browns with more yellow or red have a warmer appearance.

 You’ll need to know the specific hue of brown you’re dealing with before you can create a color scheme that complements your carpeting.